abhisaary/spanish_gec/README.md

 ```
 This will output a `results-cs.txt` in your predictions directory with the several metrics:
 >TPs, FPs, FNs, Precision, Recall, F-0.5

-You can also use the following Colab notebook to try individual inferences with a sample finetuned model.